 The Pastoralist Parliamentary Group (PPG) was formed in 1998.
 Its purpose is to mainstream the pastoralists’ agenda within the national political and policy processes.
 The membership of PPG is open to all members elected or nominated from the pastoralist counties to the National Assembly (MPs/CWR) and the Senate (Senators) regardless of their ethnicity or political party affiliation.

-Pastoralists are estimated to occupy 89% of the countries land mass and about 36% of the national population, 70% of the national livestock herd and 90% of the wildlife that supports the country’s tourism industry.
+Pastoralists occupy 89% of Kenya’s land mass and represent 36% of the population in Kenya.
+Pastoralists own 70% of the livestock herd and protect 90% of the wildlife areas that supports the tourism industry in Kenya.

-The region misfortune is partly as the result of conscious public policy choices taken in the past.
-However, the National Policy for the Sustainable Development of Northern Kenya and other Arid Lands set out a radical vision aimed at unlocking the full potential of pastoralism to enable the realization of Kenya’s Vision 2030.
+The pastoralist areas and the misfortune of their region is partly as the result of conscious government policy choices that was taken in the past.
+The National Policy for the Sustainable Development of Northern Kenya and other Arid Lands set out a new radical vision that is aimed at unlocking the full potential of pastoralism to enable Kenya to realize the National Vision 2030.

 This policy would help facilitate and fast track sustainable development in Northern Kenya and other arid pastoralists areas to address the existing developmental gaps in line with the region’s realities.